-In the largest barrage since 2014, more than 100 rockets and mortars were fired from Gaza into Southern Israel earlier this week.
-Israel responded with airstrikes against 35 Hamas and Islamic Jihad targets, including training camps and a massive smuggling tunnel.
+In the largest barrage since 2014, more than 100 rocket and mortar attacks were fired from Gaza into Southern Israel earlier this week.
+Israel responded to the rocket attacks with airstrikes against 35 Hamas and Islamic Jihad targets, including training camps and a massive smuggling tunnel.
 A ceasefire has been in place since Wednesday.

-- The barrage began early Tuesday, with one mortar striking a kindergarten playground just 30 minutes before parents were to drop off their children.
+- The barrage of rocket attacks began early Tuesday, with one mortar attack striking a kindergarten playground just 30 minutes before parents were to drop off their children.

 - Israeli Ambassador to the U.N., Danny Danon, urged the U.N.
 Secretary-General and the Security Council to condemn Hamas for Tuesday’s attacks.
 He said the rockets were “part of a violent and coordinated attack against Israel.”